croissanne/fosdem-image-builder/slides/slides.md

 So at the very bottom of the stack we have OSBuild, which is the low level tool that executes a manifest.
 The manifest describes what exactly goes into the image, and how to package it.

-The manifest is an important component, it makes these images auditable, as it describes the exact packages that go into the image and what (config) bits should be changed, and how it was packaged.
+TODO auditable reproducibility!! not meant to be written by hand The manifest is an important component, it makes these images auditable, as it describes the exact packages that go into the image and what (config) bits should be changed, and how it was packaged.